gndaskalova/quantitative-skills/index.md

 Next we learned about Coding Club!

 Coding Club aims to create a supportive peer-to-peer community to advance quantitative skills among scientists at all career stages.
-We combine in-person workshops with online tutorials (https://ourcodingclub.github.io/) to promote statistical and programming fluency in the programming language R. We want to combat statistics anxiety and code fear to facilitate career progression and life-long learning.
+We combine in-person workshops with <a href="https://ourcodingclub.github.io/" target="_blank">online tutorials</a> to promote statistical and programming fluency in the programming language R. We want to combat statistics anxiety and code fear to facilitate career progression and life-long learning.
 Coding Club workshops are free and open to all and represent a judgement-free opportunity for people to acquire a skill set tailored to their scientific needs.

 <a name="section3"></a>